Breaking Through Fitness Plateaus: Why EMS Works When Nothing Else Does

 Over time, your body becomes incredibly efficient at this process, using the minimum number of fibers necessary to complete a movement.
 This efficiency is great for energy conservation but terrible for continued progress.

-EMS changes everything by:
+Electro Muscle Stimulation changes everything by:

 1. Simultaneous Fiber Recruitment